Indra Sen

 Indra Sen (13 May 1903 – 14 March 1994) was a devotee of Sri Aurobindo and The Mother, psychologist, author, and educator, and the founder of Integral psychology as an academic discipline.

-Sen was born in the Jhelum District of Punjab (now part of Pakistan) in a Punjabi Hindu family from Punjab, but grew up in Delhi when his family moved there.
+Sen was born in the Jhelum District of Punjab (now Punjab, Pakistan) in a Punjabi Hindu family from Punjab, but grew up in Delhi when his family moved there.
 From a young age he was interested in the spiritual quest.
 He completed a master's degree in both Philosophy and Psychology at the University of Delhi.